longyiszh/va-cv/README.md

 ## Deploying to GitHub Pages

-Run `ng github-pages:deploy` to deploy to GitHub Pages.
+<del>Run `ng github-pages:deploy` to deploy to GitHub Pages.</del>
+Warning!
+Deploying to github page command is temporarily down in latest Angular-cli.
+See angular/angular-cli#4385

 ## Further help